 List of content you will read in this article:

-It is very important to sustain in the internet market when you have a quality website load time.
-In reality, for some of us, a website’s speed is more important than its appearance.
-Waiting longer for web-page to load can be incredibly inconvenient, and we often lose interest and move on to some other option as a result.
-This article will give you an understanding of how to check website speed and what is the best software to check a website page speed?
+It is important to sustain in the internet market when you have a quality website load time.
+For some of us, a website’s speed is more important than its appearance.
+Waiting longer for web-page to load can be incredibly inconvenient, and we often lose interest and move on to another option.
+This article will explain how to check website speed and the best tools/software to test website page speed.

 It hurts the company's reputation.
-Website speed should be at the top of your priority list if you want consumers to spend a long time checking out your merchandise and want your website to stay competitive in SEO rankings.
+It should be at the top of your priority list if you want consumers to spend a long time checking out your merchandise and want your website to stay competitive in SEO rankings.
 And if you'd like to give your visitors a great experience.
 Fortunately, software to optimize website speed can be found everywhere on the internet for free.
-These programs test a website's or application's speed to improve optimization.
+These software test a website's/application's speed and help you to improve optimization accordingly.
 The program uses a variety of different metrics to perform this task.

 Let’s start with time to the first byte.
 It is a fundamental principle in web speed testing.
 It's a metric of how well a web server responds.
-When you type an address into the URL bar at the top of your tab, you're telling it to load the page.
-The time to first byte measures how easily it reacts to your message.
+When you type an address into the URL bar at the top of your tab, you tell it to load the page.
+The time to the first byte measures how easily it reacts to your message.

-HTTP requests are made.
-The website and your device are connected via the hypertext transfer protocol when you send the message to the server.
-It is a collection of messages that travel from your computer to the server that hosts the website.
-The sluggish a website is, the more HTTP requests it makes.
+When HTTP requests are made, The website and your device are connected via the hypertext transfer protocol when you send the message to the server.
+It is a collection of messages that travel from your computer to the website's server.
+The more sluggish a website is, the more HTTP requests it makes.
 In this case, we must reduce the number of HTTP requests, like eliminating third-party plug-ins.

-List of Software to Check Website Speed Test
+List of Best Software to Check Website Speed Test

-Here you will get to know in detail about the best website speed test checker software.
+You will get to know the best website speed test checker software in detail here.